Nate Lowe Preview, Player Props: Rangers vs. Twins

-Nate Lowe -- 2-for-4 with an RBI in his last game -- will be in action for the Texas Rangers against the Minnesota Twins, with Joe Ryan on the hill, on August 26 at 7:15 PM ET.
+Nate Lowe -- 1-for-3 in his most recent game -- will be in action for the Texas Rangers against the Minnesota Twins, with Bailey Ober on the hill, on August 27 at 2:10 PM ET.

-He racked up two hits (going 2-for-4 with an RBI) in his last game against the Twins.

 Nate Lowe Game Info & Props vs. the Twins